naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Kranion: (cracking his knuckles) Time to beat those losahs.
 Hey, Cranion!

-Cranion: Nah, yah losers go have fun.
+Cranion: Nah, yah idjits go have fun.
+I'm taking a nap.

-Dino: I'm no loser!
+Dino: HEY!
+I'm no loser!
 Right boss?

 Sticky: Shut it and get in the skull van!